-LEMN Workshop 4.4 - "Lake Erie Land and Water - Clarifying the Agriculture - Eutrophication Linkage" was a binational workshop that was held at the Stoneridge Inn, London, Ontario on March 23rd 2010.
+LEMN Workshop 4.4 - "Lake Erie Land and Water - Clarifying the Urban - Eutrophication Linkage" was a binational workshop that was held at the Stoneridge Inn, London, Ontario on March 23rd 2010.
 This workshop was sponsored by the Ontario Great Lakes Program of Ontario Ministry of Agriculture, Food and Rural Affairs.

 Aquatic researchers have a series of explanations for the behaviour of nutrients that enter Lake Erie; for example the links between nutrients, Dreissenid mussels, and harmful algal blooms.